-- (a) The Board of Trustees may meet in regular session on the first and/or third Thursday of each month at 6:30 p.m. at South Metro Fire Protection District Station #42, 7320 South Parker Road, Foxfield, Colorado 80016, unless another time and/or location is provided by a resolution of the Board of Trustees. - (b) Nothing in this Chapter shall be construed to prevent the Board of Trustees from determining to conduct special meetings or workshops and/or study sessions on any other day, as determined by the Board of Trustees.
+- (a) The Board of Trustees may meet in regular session on the first and/or third Thursday of each month at 6:30 p.m. at South Metro Fire Protection District Station #42, 7320 South Parker Road, Foxfield, Colorado 80016, unless another day and time is provided by the Board of Trustees. - (b) Nothing in this Chapter shall be construed to prevent the Board of Trustees from determining to conduct special meetings or workshops and/or study sessions on any other day, as determined by the Board of Trustees.